Leonlit/Leonlit/README.md

 # Hello There

 My name is leonlit, it's a nickname of course.
 I create software, websites and applications.
 Both terminal and GUI.
-I'm currently working as a Cyber Security engineer in one of my country's local Cyber Security firm.
+I'm currently working as a Cyber Security Engineer in a local Cyber Security firm.
 <br><br>
 You could see some of my side projects at my [portfolio website](https://leonlit.com)
 <br><br>